 Namiani is speaking up in a world where people with a disability’s voices are often silenced.

-She plans to apply to study psychology at a university in Jakarta and dreams about her future – like every child should.
+She wanted to study psychology but now plans to apply to study an English Major at the Sampoerna University in Jakarta and then wants to come back to build a school for children with disabilities in Bali.
+Namiani dreams about her future – like every child should.

 “Namiani as far as I know is a really humble student and even though she has a disability, the spirit of hers is really huge,” Bali Mandara School Principal Drs.
 I Nyoman Darta, M.Pd. said.